pedro-zawadniak-adi/zephelin/docs/source/configuration.md

 #### UART commands

-UART commands runtime configuration can be enabled by selecting `CONFIG_ZPL_RUNTIME_CONFIG_UART` Kconfig option.
+UART commands runtime configuration can be enabled by selecting the Kconfig option `CONFIG_ZPL_RUNTIME_CONFIG_UART`.
 This option enables runtime configuration via shell module with custom configuration commands.

 To display the available configs type `help`: